-For this piece of the Feature, we’ve tapped the eagle eyes of one of the best field judging experts in the elk hunting world, producer of the Extreme Bulls video series and owner of Chappell Guide Service, Steve Chappell.
+For this Feature, we’ve tapped the eagle eyes of Steve Chappell, one of the best field judging experts in the elk hunting world, producer of the Extreme Bulls video series and owner of Chappell Guide Service.

 How to Accurately Score a Bull on the Hoof